shengdancheng/kongtestpoc/README.md

 npm run app:stop # Stop Kong Gateway Manager.
 ```

-If you would like to run Cypress tests interactively, `cypress:open` is a [package.json](./package.json) script that starts a local webserver and then uses [cypress run](https://docs.cypress.io/guides/guides/command-line#cypress-run) to run Cypress in headed mode.You can pick individual tests to run.
+If you would like to run Cypress tests interactively, `cypress:open` is a [package.json](./package.json) script that starts a local webserver and then pick individual test to run.

 ## Project Design